matter-labs/zksync-lite-docs/docs/faq/decentralization.md

 ## Who operates zkSync now

 Currently, the computational service provider for the **zkSync** network is "Stichting ZK Sync", a non-profit Dutch foundation registered under RSIN 861038204 in Kingsfordweg 151, 1043GR Amsterdam.
-The service will operate at break-even cost until the transition to full decentralization.
+The service operates at break-even costs.
+For the business model, see [here](/faq/tokenomis.md).

 ## Decentralization roadmap